Self-testing entangled measurements in quantum networks

-Let us now state the robust version of Theorem~\ref{thm:self-testing-BSM-exact} and sketch the proof. \begin{theorem} \BSMtheorem{1} \end{theorem} The final bound, plotted as a function of $\betaave$ in Fig.~\ref{fig:robust-bsm}, is non-trivial for $\betaave \gtrsim \betacrit$ (corresponding to $\sim 5 \% $ of noise) which certifies that the measurement is entangled.
-As the proof is rather technical, we give a brief overview below, but defer a formal argument to Appendix~\ref{app:BSM-robust}.
+\begin{theorem} \BSMtheorem{1} \end{theorem} The final bound, plotted as a function of $\betaave$ in Fig.~\ref{fig:robust-bsm}, is non-trivial for $\betaave \gtrsim \betacrit$ (corresponding to $\sim 5 \% $ of noise) which certifies that the measurement is entangled.
+As the proof is rather technical, we give a brief overview below, but defer a formal argument to Appendix~E.

 The proof follows the argument given for the exact case until Eq.~\eqref{eq:perfect-extraction}, which in the noisy case must be replaced by an approximate statement.
-More specifically, we are guaranteed to find extraction channels $\Gamma_{A}, \Gamma_{C}$ such that the fidelity between the extracted state and the corresponding Bell state satisfies \extractabilitylb{} for all $b $.
+The standard construction of extraction channels \cite{kaniewski16b} yields channels $\Gamma_{A}, \Gamma_{C}$ such that the fidelity between the extracted state and the corresponding Bell state satisfies \extractabilitylb{} for all $b $.
 As before we define $\sigABdef{}$ and $\sigBCdef{}$, which allows us to write